muhammad-anas35/ChatBOT_Parameters/README.md

 # 1. Messages
 The message parameter is the  conversation history the list of every that we chat with chatbot it save all the history of chat between user ans Chatbot .
 ### Purpose:
-- It allows the assistant to keep track of chat to maintain a smooth conversation.
+- It allows the ChatBot to keep track of chat to maintain a smooth conversation.

 # 2. Model
 The model parameter tells the system which version of the chatbot model to use for generating responses.like ChatGPTgpt-3.5-turbo , gpt-4